veloryn-intel/veloryn-intel/README.md

 The Autonomy Accountability Framework (AAF), developed by Veloryn Intelligence, defines a system architecture for enforcing accountability at the execution layer of autonomous AI agent systems.

-The framework is structured across three layers: system architecture, measurement, and execution.
+The framework is structured across three layers: system architecture, measurement, and execution control.

 ---